 - 1. Remove two screws, allowing the panel to swing open slightly. - Hold the panel firmly throughout this procedure.
-Rotate bottom corner of panel away from hinged corner post until lower three tabs clear the slots as illustrated in detail R - Move panel down until lip of upper tab clears the top slot in corner post as illustrated in detail A.
+Rotate bottom corner of panel away from hinged corner post until lower three tabs clear the slots as illustrated in Detail B - 3.
+Move panel down until lip of upper tab clears the top slot in corner post as illustrated in Detail A.